csebooks/c-programming/content.ta/grammer/operations-on-bit.md

-o far we have dealt with characters, integers, floats and their variations.
-The smallest element in memory on which we are able to

-operate as yet is a byte; and we operated on it by making use of the data type **char**.
+So far we have dealt with characters, integers, floats and their variations.
+The smallest element in memory on which we are able to operate as yet is a byte; and we operated on it by making use of the data type **char**.
 However, we haven’t attempted to look within these data types to see how they are constructed out of individual bits, and how these bits can be manipulated.
 Being able to operate on a bit-level, can be very important in programming, especially when a program must interact directly with the hardware.
 This is because, the programming languages are byte-oriented, whereas hardware tends to be bit- oriented.
 Let us now delve inside the byte and see how it is constructed and how it can be manipulated effectively.
-So let us take apart the byte... bit-by-bit.

 # Bit Numbering and Conversion

 A bit (short for Binary Digit) is the most basic unit of information.
 It can take a value 0 or 1.
 4 bits together form a nibble, 8 bits form a byte, 16 bits form a word and 32 bits form a double-word.
 Bits are numbered from zero onwards, increasing from right to left as shown in Figure 21.1.

-0123456789101112131415

-16-bit Integer

-Character

-01234567

-Figure 21.1

-Suppose we wish to store binary values 10110110 and 00111100 in 2 bytes.
-If we are required to do this through a C program we won't be able to use these bit patterns directly.
-This is because C language doesn’t understand binary numbering system.
-So we need to convert these binary numbers into decimal numbers.
-This conversion is shown in Figure 21.2.
+C language understands decimal, octal and hexadecimal numbering systems.
+It doesn’t understand binary numbering system.
+As against this,hardware understands only binary.
+Hence while programming a hardware we are often required to convert the binary numbers in to decimal or hexadecimal numbers.
+Let us see how this conversion can be done.
+Figure 21.1 shows how binary values 10110110 and 00111100 are converted to decimal numbers.

 ```
 1 0 1 1 0 1 1 0